fstab/grok_exporter/README.md

 An example log file and configuration can be found in the `example` directory.
 The file `exim-rejected-RCPT-examples.log` contains sample log messages from the [Exim] mail server.
 The configuration in `config.yml` counts the total number of rejected recipients, partitioned by error message.

-The `grok_exporter` depends on the [Oniguruma] regular expression library, which can be installed as follows:
+The `grok_exporter` depends on the [Oniguruma] regular expression library, which can be installed as follows (_Note: This is only necessary for release  0.0.1.
+The next release should get rid of this run-time dependency._):

 On OS X: